RENEE MONTAGNE, Host:

 ULABY: That said, creepy supernatural forces are definitely afoot.

-Mr. ISAAC HEMPSTEAD-WRIGHT (Actor): (as Bran Stark) Is it true he saw the White Walkers?
+ISAAC HEMPSTEAD: (as Bran Stark) Is it true he saw the White Walkers?

 ULABY: "Game of Thrones" is based on the first of a 4,000-page series of books by George R.R.
 Martin - yes, that's two R's.
 He used to work in television.
 He wrote for "The Twilight Zone" in the '80s and "Beauty and the Beast."
 But Martin felt limited by television's tight budgets and shooting schedules.

-Mr. GEORGE R.R.
-MARTIN (Author, "Game of Thrones"): But I'm writing books, and in books, you have an unlimited budget, and you can have a cast of thousands.
+GEORGE R: But I'm writing books, and in books, you have an unlimited budget, and you can have a cast of thousands.
 You can have the most magnificent sets and castles.
 You can have, you know, battles in which millions of people are fighting.

 ULABY: So it's an irony that the books Martin created, specifically as something he could never get on TV, has been brought to the small screen by other people, people who say his TV sensibility actually made his books easy to adapt.
 Martin says he's made his peace with being, as he put it: A tourist to his own world.

-Mr. MARTIN: There are times I thought, oh, no, and it's not quite the way I -oh, but it's very good the way they're doing it.
+MARTIN: There are times I thought, oh, no, and it's not quite the way I - oh, but it's very good the way they're doing it.

 ULABY: George R.R.
 Martin is an executive producer for "Game of Thrones" on HBO and he's written a few scripts for it, too.
 He says the network was solicitous of his opinions.
 Which makes sense, given his books sold over four million copies.